lojikil/curryon-anabasis/Anabasis.md

 other talks:

 - "On Being Eeyore in InfoSec"
 - "Make Love!
-The lojikil way"
+The lojikil way, part 0: numeric algorithms"
 - "A Heraclitus Seminar: the top 5 things I want mobile devs to stop doing, via Heraclitus"

 ---